DestinationsEurope

-I will have an in-depth analysis and opinions to share as well, but if you only want to check the numbers – the table below is what you need.
+I will have an in-depth analysis and opinions to share as well, but if you only want to check the numbers – the table below is what you need to understand the current minimum monthly salaries in the EU.

 Minimum monthly wages in European Union Countries